aaronkossler/muesli2py/README.md

 # ALPHA muesli2py
 muesli2py is developed to supply the functionalities of muesli in python code.

+## Minimum Requirements
 For a minimal prototype the following features are essential:
 - [x] configure setup.py to support
     - [x] mpi
     - [ ] cuda OPTIONAL!([probably a good example](https://github.com/rmcgibbo/npcuda-example/blob/master/cython/setup.py))